Hyperdisordered cell packing on a growing surface: Discussion

 \section{Discussion}

 In this work, we have demonstrated how growth generates a hyperdisordered scaling of squid chromatophore patterns.
 By combining experimental measurements and theory, we revealed that this unconventional state of matter spontaneously arises through the interaction of random packing and growth.
 In particular, growth is responsible for exporting short-range disorder generated by the packing process to ever larger spatial scales.
 This scaling behavior is quantitatively captured by a simple system of static disks randomly placed on a growing surface, in which growth generates scale-free dynamical heterogeneity.
 Given the simplicity of this mechanism, we expect that hyperdisordered behavior might be observed in other growing physical or biological systems.
 In contrast, it has been observed that photoreceptors form a pattern on the chicken retina which possesses hyperuniform, rather than hyperdisordered, scaling properties \cite{jiao2014avian}.
 It has been hypothesized that this behavior may provide optimal retinal coverage properties for vision.
 This suggests that, depending on the interaction of cell dynamics and tissue growth, biological point patterns can be funneled into different kinds of scaling behavior.

+By tracking the position of chromatophores as the squid grows, we have shown that the macroscopic growth of the squid mantle can be idealized as a uniformly expanding surface.
+However, at the cellular level skin growth and chromatophore insertion in squid is likely mediated by stem cell division and differentiation, as in other animal epithelial tissues \citep{chan2022skin, dekoninck2020defining, itzkovitz2012optimality}.
+Such cellular integration involves, to various degrees, cell migration \citep{deryckere2021identification, garcia2020impact}.
+At the tissue level, these dynamics can be characterized by jamming, reminiscent of disordered glassy materials \citep{mongera2018fluid, lenne2022sculpting}.
+Future mechanistic studies could elucidate how these effects shape the dynamics of the squid mantle.

+Some tissues other than the squid mantle are also characterized by exclusion zones.
+Our observation of exclusion zones shaping the patterning of chromatophores, where cells maintain a minimum distance from each other, resembles the situation in other cephalopod species \cite{reiter2018elucidating}, as well as in hair follicles \cite{cheng2014predicting} and feather buds \cite{shyer2017emergent}.
+It also is reminiscent of plant growth, which is constrained by the mechanical properties of cell walls \citep{coen2023mechanics}.
+Similarly to the squid, the displacement field associated with growth in planar plant leaves is angle-preserving, implying that growth is locally isotropic \citep{alim2016leaf}.
+An exciting future possibility is to experimentally manipulate the growth of the squid to assess its effect on the chromatophore pattern and associated density fluctuations.

 It is natural to speculate whether hyperdisordered scaling serves a biological purpose.
 One hypothesis is that this type of patterning facilitates the camouflage or communication functions of the squid skin display system.
 Indeed, it has been shown that systems displaying fluctuations on a broad range of scales are particularly efficient at processing complex environmental signals \cite{hidalgo2014information}.
 Further, recent work on plant morphogenesis has suggested that the exporting of fluctuations to large scales via growth may increase developmental robustness \cite{fruleux2024growth}.
 Alternatively, hyperdisordered scaling might be an evolutionary spandrel \cite{gould1979spandrels}, i.e. a side effect of the interaction of growth and packing.